rboati/social_networking_kata_js/README.md

 ```
 It's possible to check the test coverage reports in the `coverage` directory after executing:
 ```
-npm coverage
+npm run coverage
 ```
 Unfortunately there are still some problems with coverage measurements, ES6 modules and caches.
 This problem hasn't been deeply addressed in current build.
 If you get very low measurements please try running manually `npm run clean` before executing the coverage command.

 ## Author